ChromeDevTools/devtools-frontend/front_end/panels/timeline/docs/flame_chart_migration.md

 5. Move the handling of the extra features.

-    This is usually achieved by implementing the methods `colorForEvent`, `titleForEvent` and `highlightedEntryInfo`.
+    This is usually achieved by implementing the methods `colorForEvent`, `titleForEvent` and `popoverInfo`.
 Note how The implementation of these methods should be equivalent to the codepaths of the methods with the same names in the data provider related to the tracks/events being migrated.
 Here again we should look out for opportunities to introduce helpers to share between track appenders.

     Note: Queries done by the FlameChart renderer for events' extra features are passed from the data provider to the CompatibilityTracksAppender ([see example](https://source.chromium.org/chromium/_/chromium/devtools/devtools-frontend/+/3925b7d73681966c9a8c844c49c7e815ecdcff82:front_end/panels/timeline/TimelineFlameChartDataProvider.ts;l=1083)), which then [forwards](https://source.chromium.org/chromium/_/chromium/devtools/devtools-frontend/+/3925b7d73681966c9a8c844c49c7e815ecdcff82:front_end/panels/timeline/CompatibilityTracksAppender.ts;l=107) the query to the appropriate track appender using the data added when `registerTrackForLevel` was called.